 Are you planning on renting a car in the near future?
 If so, chances are good that you will be asked to choose an intermediate rental.
 A quick definition of "intermediate" and what it means for your car rental is provided here.

 Intermediate cars are usually smaller than full-size cars and larger than economy cars.
 In the U.S., intermediate cars have traditionally been defined as those with an engine size between 2.5L and 3.0L.
 In Europe, the definition is often slightly different, with intermediate cars typically being between 4m and 4.7m in length.
 In terms of rental car companies, intermediate cars are often part of the "compact" category.
 They are typically less expensive to rent than full-size cars but more costly than economy cars.
 Intermediate cars are a good choice for those who need more space.
-Then what is available in an economy car but don't want to spend the extra money to rent a full-size vehicle.
+Then what is available in an economy car if you don't want to spend the extra money to rent a full-size vehicle?

 Type of Intermediate cars in car rental